Frederic Louis Norden

-Frederic Louis Norden (22 October 1708 - 22 September 1742) was a Danish naval captain, cartographer, and archaeological explorer.

-He is the author in French of one of the very first travelogues about Egypt, Voyage d'Egypte et de Nubie., written half a century before Napoleon's expedition (1798 - 1801).
+Frederik Ludvig Norden (22 October 1708 – 22 September 1742) was a Danish naval captain, cartographer, and archaeological explorer.
+His given names were written in a variety of ways depending on the language of publication, including Frederic Louis, Friderik Ludwig, Frederik Ludvig, and Frederick Lewis.
+He is the author in French of one of the very first travelogues about Egypt, Voyage d'Egypte et de Nubie, written half a century before Napoleon's expedition (1798–1801).